Nettas/volterra-eks-vk8s-guide/README.rst

 3. Check connection
 **********************

 Open CLI, and run the following command **kubectl --kubeconfig ./ves_default_vk8s.yaml cluster-info** to test if the created vK8s cluster is connected.
-If it's successfully cdone, the output will show that it's running at Volterra.
+If it's successfully accomplished, the output will show that it's running at Volterra.

 .. figure:: _figures/create_vk8s_10.png

 Deploy resources to Volterra Edge
 #####################

 After vK8s cluster has been created and tested, we can deploy our app's resources to Volterra Edge.
 We are going to locate frond end in Volterra Edge.
-Then we'll create internal and public load balancers, connecting Volterra with k8s cluster (with app's backend), and Volterra with the internet, respectively.
+Then we'll create internal TCP and public HTTP load balancers, connecting Volterra with k8s cluster (with app's backend), and Volterra with the internet, respectively.
+Then we will test if the resources are successfully deployed to Volterra Edge.

 1. Deploy resources
 **********************